dreadl0ck/masterthesis/README.md

 The core experiment logic is in _dnn/v1/experiment1.sh_ and _dnn/v1/experiment2.sh_ respectively.

 The _screenlog.0_ file contains the raw output from the experiment script execution, the file _v1.csv_ and _v2.csv_ files contain a generated spreadsheet for human analysis.

+Step by step instructions are located in _dnn/README.md_.

 ## CIC IDS 2018 Attack Descriptions